We’ve been giving trains a second lease of life beyond the scrapyard since 2022.

 Our Purpose Runs On Rails:

-Once a train has lived out their purpose of transporting millions of people or tons of freight over millions of miles over several decades they are usually retired and replaced with modern stock which will go on to live the same life.
-This is where we come in.
+Once a train has lived out their intended design purpose of transporting millions of people or tons of freight over millions of miles of track they are replaced by a newer generation of rolling stock which will fulfil the same purpose.

-Now retired, unwanted and demoted of that purpose which gave them identity most if not all are sent to the scrappers.
-Some pave way for other members by donating their useful components to help keeps others alive while luckier vehicles are cleaned up and preserved for future generations to admire static or operational.
+Most if not all are sent to the sidings in the sky.
+Some trains will pave way to keep other members of their family alive by donating their useful components while luckier vehicles are cleaned up, restored and preserved for future generations to admire, static or in operational condition.

-Before that you are left with an empty bodyshell on wheels void of most of the soul and character that made it what it was.
-What gives us our soul and character is being able to upcycle as much of the metals as we can into a pocket sized collectable tag that proudly respects the life these great machines once served us.
-Serving them back in return to be remembered, carried around or simply displayed.
+What gives us our DNA and character is the opportunity to upcycle as much of the metals as we can into a commemorative tag that displays the history that these once great machines had.
+Serving them back in return to be remembered for the legacy they carried.

-Whether you are someone who wants to own a piece of your favourite train, someone with fond memories that these machines have helped shape or worked with in the past there is a Rail Tag for everyone.
+Whether you are someone who wants to own a piece of your favourite train, someone with fond memories that a train may carry, or someone who has worked with a unit in the past there is a Rail Tag in our fleet for anyone and everyone.

 We are Rail Tags.